maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 Upon receiving a request to update a service Instance ledger status, the service will access its database to validate that the Instance ID provided is indeed valid.
-If that is the case, the MSR will return a response to the initial request and at the same time perform a new ledger status request the global ledger service to update its own Instance status value, for the specified Instance entry.
+If that is the case, the MSR will return a response to the initial request and at the same time can perform a new ledger status request the global ledger service to update its own Instance status value, for the specified Instance entry.
 After a successful response from the ledger, the MSR will update its own copy of the Instance based on the received response.

-The process described above is executed in an asynchronous manner, meaning the original request to the MSR will be answered before the ledger service is updated.
-Service providers can be informed on the final outcome of the operation once this is completed by looking at the changes in the local MSR ledger status.
+The process of contacting the ledger described above, is executed in an asynchronous manner, meaning the original request to the MSR will be answered before the ledger service is updated.
+Service providers will only be informed on the final outcome once this is completed by looking at the changes in the local MSR ledger status.

 #### Operation parameters
 <!--